OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 HSSI_CTRL, HSSI_STATUS0, HSSI_STATUS1 provide control and status information and can scale upto 8 channels.
 HSSI_RCFG_CMD0, HSSI_RCFG_DATA0 registers are for the reconfiguration interface,  and additional mailbox registers could be added depending on the number of CSR interfaces the design exposes.

-The HSSI CSR Map can be found in the ipss/hssi/s10/hssi_ss_csr.xls file [here](https://github.com/OFS/ofs-d5005).
+The HSSI CSR Map can be found in the ipss/hssi/s10/hssi_ss_csr.xls file [OFS D5005 FIM Github Branch].

 #### **12.2.6 HSSI Host Exercisier (HE-HSSI)**
 <a name="hssi_eth_afu"></a>